oktadev/okta-blog/_source/_posts/2021-09-08-sonar-qube-dotnet.md

 ## Key Features of SonarQube

 Before we get started on the tutorial, here are some of the capabilities of SonarQube that make it useful for automating code review in .NET Core:
-- "Quality Gate" lets you set an acceptable quality standard for merging branches and releasing applications to production.
+- **Quality Gate** lets you set an acceptable quality standard for merging branches and releasing applications to production.
 - Code analysis is presented graphically and transparently.
 Programmers and non-programmers alike gain visibility into coding progress.
 - You gain the insights needed to analyze bugs, security vulnerabilities, and code duplication.
 - Quickly prioritize code changes and improvements.